Yokosuka: Local attractions

 Sarushima is an uninhabited island in the Tokyo Bay, accessible by ferry from Yokosuka.

 The Mikasa, flagship of Admiral Togo at the Battle of Tsushima, built in Britain by Vickers, is preserved on dry land at Yokosuka.
 It is a museum, complete with actors dressed like members of the original crew, and can be visited for an entrance fee of 600 yen.
+It is the only pre-dreadnought battleship or British-built battleship still in existence.

 The Club Alliance enlisted club, which lies just inside the main gate of Yokosuka Naval Base, opened in 1983.
 It replaced the old Club Alliance which was demolished to make way for the Prince Hotel.
 The old Club Alliance is where Ryudo Uzaki got his start playing rock and roll.
 "The Honch", a mecca for shopping and nightlife and located just outside the Yokosuka Naval Base's main gates, is a popular attraction for tourists and sailors stationed nearby, as well as local Japanese residents.

 The Yokosuka Arts Theatre, part of the Bay Square complex by Kenzō Tange, is a venue for opera, orchestral concerts, chamber music, and films.

 Dobuita Street is situated in Yokosuka, close to the U.S. naval base.
 Therefore, this High Street has a very American influence, with many shops accepting U.S. dollars.
 In the evening the street turns into the local bar and club district for the area.

 A museum in memory of rock musician Hide, a native of Yokosuka, opened on July 20, 2000.
 It has been reported that Japan's former prime minister, Junichiro Koizumi, was influential in getting it built as he was a big fan of Hide's band X Japan.
 The museum stayed open, past its original three-year plan, for five years, before closing on 25 September 2005.

 Yokosuka is considered a place of origin of sukajan jackets.
 These embroidered satin bombers are a popular souvenir from the city, especially the more expensive, handmade ones.